Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Method

-where $I[\cdot]$ is the indicator function having a value of 1 if the condition is satisfied and 0 otherwise.
-In the final step of the backward induction, the option price estimate at $t=0$ is calculated as the average option value over the simulated paths:
+which some authors such as \citet{carriere1996val} and \citet{tsitsiklis2001reg} adopt.
+However, we do not consider this approach. \citet{carriere1996val}, \citet{longstaff2001val}, and \citet{stentoft2014value} report that this alternative approach results in a bias significantly higher than the former approach, \eqref{eq:backind1}.
+See \citet{stentoft2014value} for the detailed comparison of the two approaches. } In the final step of the backward induction, we calculate the option price estimate at $t_0=0$ as the average option value over the simulated paths: